 'I physicalised my fear into strange, jerky body gyrations, replete with leg lifts, facial grimaces, and lots of tongue wagging'.

 Musicians' attempts at self-medication through drugs and alcohol are, of course, also present.

 There are examples of artists overcoming stage fright due to increased self-confidence or some change in group personnel.
 In his biography of ABBA Carl Magnus Palm notes that Frida, for instance, enjoyed 'a sudden and quite dramatic release from her stage fright' during a particularly fulfilling 30-date cabaret tour in 1972.
-Frida is quotes as saying that 'all of a sudden I just felt, "now the pieces have fallen into place", and that made me feel secure for the first time'.
+Frida is quoted as saying that 'all of a sudden I just felt, "now the pieces have fallen into place", and that made me feel secure for the first time'.

 Touring and Mental Health: The Music Industry Manual sets out to offer solid guidance and resources for dealing with mental health struggles, including tools, artist testimonies and clinical expertise.

 The manual includes a chapter dealing directly stage fright, or Music Performance Anxiety (MPA) as it is known clinically.
 Written by Professor Dianna T. Kenny (PhD, FAPsS), the chapter is a thorough examination of MPA.
-It offers guidance and advice as well as an engaging examination of The Band's 1970 song 'Stage Fright', which paints a vivid picture of the emotional difficulties experienced by popular musicians in the practice of their craft.
+It offers guidance and advice, as well as an engaging examination of The Band's 1970 song 'Stage Fright', which paints a vivid picture of the emotional difficulties experienced by popular musicians in the practice of their craft.